Safe Eats® Recipes (Allergy-Friendly, Search Free of Your Allergens)

 3 Tbsp softened margarine or softened (or melted) coconut oil

 1/2 cup sunflower seed butter such as SunButter®

 1 cup (approx) semi-sweet chocolate chips

-Stir margarine, sunflower seed butter and powdered sugar together.
-If the mixture is too sticky to handle, you can knead in a little extra powdered sugar, one spoonful at a time, until the consistency is a bit firmer and doesn't make a mess all over your hands.
+Using a stand mixer or by hand, combine margarine, sunflower seed butter and powdered sugar.
+If the mixture is too sticky to handle, mix in one spoonful of powdered sugar at a time until the consistency is a bit firmer and doesn’t make a mess all over your hands.

 For an Easter version of Mock Buckeyes, divide the dough balls into small egg-shapes.
 After dipping each candy into the chocolate and chilling, wrap in colored foil.